shimspedy/sengov/content/states/new-york/mike-norris/_index.md

 seo_title: "contact Representative Mike Norris"
 subheader:
      greeting: Contact Representative Mike Norris
-     description: Mike Norris, born Michael R. Norris on October 4, 1962, in Redondo Beach, California, is an American actor and director.
-He is the eldest son of actor and martial arts champion Chuck Norris and his first wife, Dianne Holechek.
+     description: Michael J. Norris was elected on November 8, 2016 to the New York State Assembly and re-elected in 2018, 2020 and 2022.
+His district includes parts of Erie and Niagara counties.
 description: Contact Representative Mike Norris of New York.
 Contact information for Mike Norris includes email address, phone number, and mailing address.
 image: mike-norris.png
 video: